BenjaminMartinezMetaU/capstone/README.md

 - [x]  Express is set up with endpoints to route to, post, and display wiki projects

 - [x]  Parse is set up to store wiki information
-- [ ]  Parse is set up to store contribution posts
+- [x]  Parse is set up to store contribution posts

 #### Week 6

 Project Feed (Not on wireframe - [ ]similar to Home page but see posts for a specific wiki)

-- [ ]  User can switch to project feed tab on each wiki page to view recent updates (contribution posts)
+- [x]  User can switch to project feed tab on each wiki page to view recent updates (contribution posts)
+- [x]  These posts link to user
+- [x]  These posts link to wiki

+Account
+- [x]  Contribution posts are displayed on profile page

 Home